yetanotherco/aligned_layer/docs/3_guides/4_generating_proofs.md

         └── main.rs
 ```

-For using more complex programs you can import a separate lib/ crate into the .
+For using more complex programs you can import a separate lib/ crate into the `PROGRAM_DIRECTORY`

 ```
 .